 DropArray (or DA) plate has a unique patent-protected wall-less design.
 The absence or minimal presence of a wall allows for laminar flow during the addition and aspiration of a liquid.
 By nature of a laminar flow, the velocity of the flow reaches zero at the surface of a plate where cells are resting by gravity.
 Such low velocity allows cells at the surface to remain where they are even if the number of cells is as small as one.
 Yet, the bulk of existing liquid is replaced by an incoming liquid effectively rinsing the spot and cells.

 The entire wash protocol has been optimized to combine the unique, patented features of wall-less plate as well as the flow rate and incubation time to obtain the greatest cell recovery.
-Changing the flowrate is possible via the firmware but is not accessible from the user interface and not recommended.
+Changing the flowrate is possible if desired.

 The DA-Cell well can hold up to 70 µl and up to approximately 5 million cells.
 During the protocol, the DA-Cell plate is vortexed and the working volume range above has been validated by our scientist.
 Volumes above 70 µl are not recommended and may jeopardize the ability of the spot to be retained on the wall-less plate during vortex of a plate.

-I am using CBA®, Luminex®, Singulex® or Quanterix® assays, which use beads for immunoassay.
+I am using bead-based immunoassays, which use magnetic beads.
 How would my assay benefit by using DA-Bead microplate?

 DA-Bead is a unique washer and wall-less plate system that allows simple and easy miniaturization by simply reducing the volume of samples and reagents by 5 – 10 fold under the same workflow.
-The resulting data from miniaturized assays are comparable or improved from those on a traditional microplate depending on the type of an assay, samples and target analytes.
-For the details about Luminex and Singulex assay, please see a section dedicated for each application below.
-For other bead-based assays, please contact Curiox’s representative for the details.
+Alternatively, you may download posters and publications presented by DA-Bead users following the links on this website.
+For the details please contact a Curiox representative.

 It appears that handling 5 – 10 microliters of solutions by manual pipetting is not practical.
 Wouldn’t it require automated liquid handling instrument to dispense such small volumes, particularly with sticky biological samples?